-This is an initial public offering of shares of common stock by SpringWorks Therapeutics, Inc. We are offering 9,000,000 shares of our common stock.
+This is an initial public offering of shares of common stock by SpringWorks Therapeutics, Inc. We are offering 7,352,941 shares of our common stock.
 The initial public offering price is expected to be between \$16.00 and \$18.00 per share.

 Prior to this offering, there has been no public market for our common stock.
-Our common stock has been approved for listing on the Nasdaq Global Select Market under the symbol "SWTX."
+We have applied to list our common stock on the Nasdaq Global Market under the symbol "SWTX."